Accessibility in UX Design

 One of the most overlooked aspects of digital design is accessibility.
 According to WebAIM (Web Accessibility in Mind), more than 96% of the world’s most popular websites are inaccessible to people with disabilities.

 With many web designs inaccessible to individuals with disabilities, the need for accessible design is critical.
-An accessible design can help you grow your customer base, increase revenue opportunities, help you avoid legal consequences, and damage to your reputation.
+An accessible design and user interface can help you grow your customer base, increase revenue opportunities, and help you avoid legal consequences and damage to your reputation.
 More importantly, it’s the right thing to do.

 This is where accessibility UX design tools and principles come into play.
 Following these principles ensures your site is accessible to all — regardless of their ability.